 2.1.
 General approach for pseudotyping lentiviral particles with SARS-CoV-2 Spike.

 The basic strategy for pseudotyping lentiviral virions is shown in Figure 1A.
-It involves transfecting 293T cells with a lentiviral backbone plasmid encoding a fluorescent or luminescent protein, a plasmid expressing Spike, and plasmids expressing the other lentiviral proteins necessary to assemble virions.
-The transfected cells then produce Spike-pseudotyped lentiviral virions that can be used to infect permissive cells that express Spike’s receptor protein, ACE2 [25,26,38,39].
+It involves transfecting 293T cells with a lentiviral backbone plasmid encoding a fluorescent or luminescent reporter protein, a plasmid expressing Spike, and plasmids expressing the other lentiviral proteins necessary to assemble virions.
+The transfected cells then produce Spike-pseudotyped lentiviral virions that can be used to infect permissive cells that express the SARS-CoV-2 receptor protein, ACE2 [25,26,38,39].